Symbiomancer/Symbiomancer.github.io/_pages/about.md

 Non-Academic Pursuits
 ===

 I am a lover of music, and a cellist for the [UMD Gamer Symphony Orchestra](http://umd.gamersymphony.org/homepage.php).
-I also enjoy long walks in the rain, Joseph Joestar, jazz piano, and politics.
+I also enjoy the rain, Joseph Joestar, jazz piano, and politics.